codemix/oauth2yii/README.md

 }
 ```

 If you use URLs in path format the URL should then be `oauth/token`.
-This is the URL you
-need to communicate to all clients that want to authenticate with you.
+You can of course
+also define a URL rule and use any URL you want.
+But in any case you need to tell your
+clients under which URL to find your token action.

 ### Configure the `authorize` action